 Titan A.E.
 (PG)

-Don Bluth Wiki; Fox Connect; IMDb; Rotten Tomatoes; TV Tropes; Wikipedia
+Don Bluth Wiki; IMDb; Rotten Tomatoes; TV Tropes; Wikipedia

 Well, I think this movie is really pretty damn cool.
-Um... there's some CG, but it's mostly cel.
+Um... there's a mix of CGI and traditional animation.
 Anyway, the A.E. stands for "After Earth."
 Here's the thing: in the 31st century, some humans were working on a new ship called the Titan.
 It involved a new technology which could prove very important, revolutionary.
 And some aliens called the Drej weren't happy about this, so they decided to destroy the Earth and the entire human race.
 Of course, some humans managed to escape, and scattered around the galaxy.
 I guess most of them lived on drifter colonies, but the main character, Cale Tucker (voiced by Matt Damon), lived on a salvage station.
 He was very young when the Earth was destroyed, and had been raised for the past 15 years by an alien named Tek (Tone Loc), who had been a friend of Cale's father, Sam (Ron Perlman), who had been, I guess, the head of the Titan project.